Caleb Martin NBA Playoffs Player Props: Heat vs. Knicks

-The Miami Heat, Caleb Martin included, will be in action at 1:00 PM on Sunday against the New York Knicks in the 2023 NBA Playoffs.
+The Miami Heat, Caleb Martin included, will be in action at 7:30 PM on Tuesday versus the New York Knicks in the 2023 NBA Playoffs.

-With prop bets available for Martin, let's break down some stats and trends to help you find good wagers.
+In this article we will look at Martin's prop bets, using stats to help you make good picks.

 Caleb Martin Prop Bets vs. the Knicks